Medical malpractice can take a number of forms including carelessness, negligence, and hospital-acquired conditions.

 Recognized Hospital-Acquired Conditions

-While the types of infections and secondary diagnoses from hospital and medical facility stays are numerous, only a limited number of hospital-acquired conditions are legally recognized.
-In 2005, Congress passed the Deficit Reduction Act, which required the Secretary of Health and Human Services to formally list the legally identifiable Hospital-Acquired Conditions.
+There are a limited number of hospital-acquired conditions.
+In 2005, Congress passed the Deficit Reduction Act, whose Section 5001 required the Secretary of Health and Human Services to list hospital-acquired conditions.

 The 14 Hospital-Acquired Conditions

-The 14 legally identified Hospital-Acquired Conditions recognized by the Centers for Medicare and Medicaid Services’ include the following:
+The 14 hospital-acquired conditions on the Centers for Medicare and Medicaid Services’ expanded list in 2014 include the following:

 - Air embolisms